mifada2543/MEeL/docs/en/security.md

     ↓ Yes                         ↓ No
   Save mfa_temp_uid to session    Set session directly
     ↓                              ↓
-  Redirect to mfa_verify.php     Redirect to index
+  Redirect to auth/mfa-verify     Redirect to index
 ```

 ### TOTP Implementation